KrispyTech/airneis/sprint-reports/sprint-2.md

 - Review 1

-  - Description: The code has progressed well, and the first presentation of the site and application is very positive.
+  - Description: The code has progressed well, and the firsts presentations of the site and application is very positive.
   - Commitment:
     - Said by: Kylian
     - What: Continuing in this direction.